AndreiPetruc/Business-Card/README.md

 # Business-Card
+"Business-card"
-a lot important stuff for GIT and coding.
+A lot of really important stuff for Git and for the coding stuff.